Self-Funded Health Plans

 Most self-funded health plan strategies can also be coupled with reference based pricing (RBP), which is a cost containment strategy that allows employers to set a pricing cap on what they pay for medical services.
 RBP provides greater cost transparency, allowing the employer to have more control over healthcare costs.

 Our Precision Benefits Group team is well-versed in the strategies and different types of self-funded health plans.
 We can be a knowledgeable partner in your transition from a fully-insured health plan.

 Contact us to see how a self-funded health plan or level (or hybrid) funded plan could benefit your company.

-Hybrid funding is known as self-funding on training wheels.
+Hybrid-funding (or Level-funding) is known as a self-funded health plan on training wheels.
 It’s a step towards becoming fully self-funded without the full risk and commitment of making that leap.
-This is an attractive option for employers at approximately 50 employees, however, there are hybrid funding plans that go down to as little as five employees.
+This is an attractive option for employers at approximately 50 employees, but can also be implemented for an employer with as few as five employees.